prometheus/node_exporter/README.md

 ### Docker

 The `node_exporter` is designed to monitor the host system.
-It's not recommended to deploy it as a Docker container because it requires access to the host system.
+Deploying in containers requires extra care in order to avoid monitoring the container itself.

-For situations where Docker deployment is needed, some extra flags must be used to allow the `node_exporter` access to the host namespaces.
+For situations where containerized deployment is needed, some extra flags must be used to allow the `node_exporter` access to the host namespaces.

 Be aware that any non-root mount points you want to monitor will need to be bind-mounted